Sweeping up Zeta: History

 The search was on to find a statistic that manifested nonnegativity---an unknown statistic with the property that

 In~\cite{haglund2003conjectured}, ``after a prolonged investigation of tables of $C_n(q,t)$,'' J.~Haglund invented the idea of a \defn{bounce path}, which he used to propose exactly such a statistic.
-A.~Garsia and J.~Haglund subsequently used these ideas to prove nonnegativity of $C_n(q,t)$ in~\cite{garsia2002proof}.
+Garsia and Haglund subsequently used these ideas to prove nonnegativity of $C_n(q,t)$ in~\cite{garsia2002proof}.

-As the legend goes, A.~Garsia sent a cryptic email to M.~Haiman announcing J.~Haglund's discovery---without providing any specifics as to what the statistic was.
-Shortly after, M.~Haiman announced that he, too, had produced the desired statistic.\footnote{A.~Garsia subsequently expressed regret that he didn't send this email to M.~Haiman several years earlier.} Remarkably, J.~Haglund's statistic and M.~Haiman's statistic were \emph{different}.
-In modern language, J.~Haglund's statistic is known as \defn{$\mathrm{bounce}$}, while M.~Haiman's is \defn{$\mathrm{dinv}$}.
-M.~Haiman and J.~Haglund quickly developed a bijection from $n$-Dyck paths to themselves---the \defn{zeta map} $\zeta$ (see~Section\nobreakspace \ref {sec:zeta})~\cite{andrews2002ad,haglund2003conjectured}---such that
+As the legend goes, Garsia sent a cryptic email to Haiman announcing Haglund's discovery---without providing any specifics as to what the statistic was.
+Shortly after, Haiman announced that he, too, had produced the desired statistic.\footnote{Garsia subsequently expressed regret that he didn't send this email to Haiman several years earlier.} Remarkably, Haglund's statistic and Haiman's statistic were \emph{different}.
+In modern language, Haglund's statistic is known as \defn{$\mathrm{bounce}$}, while Haiman's is \defn{$\mathrm{dinv}$}.
+Haiman and Haglund quickly developed a bijection from $n$-Dyck paths to themselves---the \defn{zeta map} $\zeta$ (see~\Cref{sec:zeta})~\cite{andrews2002ad,haglund2003conjectured}---such that

-As Dyck paths have been generalized (say, as in~Section\nobreakspace \ref {sec:dyck}, to lattice paths from $(0,0)$ to $(a,b)$ that stay above the main diagonal), so too have these zeta maps~\cite{loehr2003multivariate,egge2003schroder,gorsky2014compactified,lee2014combinatorics}.
+As Dyck paths have been generalized (say, as in~\Cref{sec:dyck}, to lattice paths from $(0,0)$ to $(a,b)$ that stay above the main diagonal), so too have these zeta maps~\cite{loehr2003multivariate,egge2003schroder,gorsky2014compactified,lee2014combinatorics}.
 A modern perspective is that there is only one statistic---area---along with a generalized zeta map~\cite{armstrong2014sweep}.
 If such a zeta map is bijective on a set of generalized Dyck paths $\mathcal{D}$, one can combinatorially define polynomials

 so that (by construction) $\mathcal{D}(q,1)=\mathcal{D}(1,q)$.
 Surprisingly, these polynomials also often happen to be symmetric in $q$ and $t$.